HannahPaalisbo/lit-num-app/README.md

 # lit-num-app
-Project for the completion of the subject Capstone
+Project for the completion of the subject Capstone I & II